Yosemite National Park California, USA Travel Guide

 Your actions directly influence Yosemite's delicate ecosystems.
 Follow Leave No Trace principles to minimize your footprint.

-Yosemite is a place with deep human history and ongoing connections with the culture.
-Mindful actions preserve its heritage for all.
+Yosemite is a place with in-depth the history of mankind and ongoing connections with the culture.
+Mindful actions preserve its history for all.

-The park works with Native American tribes, like the Miwok and Paiute, to preserve cultural sites, traditions, and knowledge within the park.
+The park works with Native American tribes, like the Miwok and Paiute, to preserve cultural sites, traditions, and knowledge inside the park.
 This collaboration ensures the park's the history of mankind is recognized.

 Do not photograph individuals, especially Native Americans, without their explicit permission.
 Never disrupt wildlife or natural processes for a photo.